-Health Care in Danger: Community of Concern
+Health Care in Danger: Making the Case

-… media.
-A round-table on the safety of Swedish health-care personnel was also organized, and … You can still find us at www.healthcareindanger.org , but there are now even more …
+… A round-table on the safety of Swedish health-care personnel was also organized, and involved … l-conference/themes-and-topics/health-care-in-danger/ .
+Read: Health Care in Danger …

 … an introduction to the laws governing health care services in armed conflict, and explains why health-care workers need protection.
 Using …

 … protect the sick and the wounded, as well as health-care personnel and facilities, during armed … Arabic and Portuguese.
-Health Care in Danger on the web On 14 August 2014, …
+Health Care in Danger on the web On 14 August 2014, membership …

 … Society.
 The latest newsletter of the Health Care in Danger project features a variety of articles …

-… against the wounded and the sick, and against health-care facilities and personnel, is one of the … of the stark reality of violence against health care. …
+… the wounded and the sick, and against health-care facilities and personnel, is one of the … of the stark reality of violence against health care. …

 … banners is part of the second stage of the Health Care in Danger project.
 The visuals transmit positive …